thi-ng/umbrella/packages/transducers-hdom/README.md

 ## About

-Transducer based UI updater for [@thi.ng/hdom](https://github.com/thi-ng/umbrella/tree/develop/packages/hdom).
-This is a support package for [@thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers).
+Transducer based UI updater for @thi.ng/hdom

 This package provides a single `updateDOM` function, a side-effecting & stateful transducer which receives